cmaureir/progra-alma/lectures/lecture2.rst

 The **if-elif-else** statement
 depends on two or more conditions, which are evaluated in order.
-The first which is true
+The first one to be true
 determines what instructions will be executed:

 .. image:: ../diagrams/if-elif-else.png